mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Uses [Mailgun plugin](http://wordpress.org/extend/plugins/mailgun/) settings for Administrators, if the plugin is activated, using `Override "From" Details` and [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).

-* Uses [SparkPost plugin](https://wordpress.org/plugins/sparkpost/) settings for Administrator name and email address.
+* Uses [SparkPost plugin](https://wordpress.org/plugins/sparkpost/) settings for Administrator name and email address, if plugin is activated and `Overrides` for name and email are set.

 * Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).